+For the rest of this section, fix any greedy Fixer strategy $\phi$, any arbitrary Fixer strategy $\phi'$ such that every edge of $\phi'(\mc{h})$ is a bridge in $(\es{G}{\mc{h}}{1}-\es{B}{\mc{h}}{1})\cup\phi'(\mc{h})$, and any arbitrary Buster strategy $\beta$.
+By Proposition \ref{subsetSupProp}, in order to show $\phi$ is Fixer-dominant at \mc{h}, it suffices to show that $\phi$ Fixer-dominates $\phi'$ at \mc{h}; since $\beta$ is arbitrary, it further suffices to construct another Buster strategy $\beta'$ such that \mcp{h}{\beta,\phi} is Fixer-superior to \mcp{h}{\beta',\phi'}.

-For the rest of this section, fix any greedy Fixer strategy $\phi$ to continue \mc{S} after Fixer's greedy move \es{F}{S}{1} of the first round, fix any series $\mc{T}\in\phi$ satisfying $|\mc{T}|>1$, and fix any Fixer strategy $\phi'$ to continue \mc{S'} after the first round.
-Let $c$ equal the number of components of $\es{G}{S}{1}-\es{B}{S}{1}$.
-Let $M$ be the multigraph whose vertices are the components of $\es{G}{S}{1}-\es{B}{S}{1}$ and whose edges are the edges of \es{R}{S}{1} (identifying each endpoint of the edges in \es{R}{S}{1} with the component of $\es{G}{S}{1}-\es{B}{S}{1}$ within which it lies), so \es{F}{S}{1} is a minimum spanning tree of $M$, and \es{F}{S'}{1} is a spanning tree of $M$.
-We complete the proof by showing for each value of $c$ that there exists $\mc{T'}\in\phi'$ such that \mc{T} is Fixer-superior to \mc{T'}, handling separately the cases $c=1$, $c=2$, and $c\geq 3$ in Subsections \ref{c1Proof}, \ref{c2Proof}, and \ref{c3Proof}, respectively.
+Let $M$ be the multigraph whose vertices are the components of $\es{G}{\mc{h}}{1}-\es{B}{\mc{h}}{1}$ and whose edges are the edges of \es{R}{\mc{h}}{1} (identifying each endpoint of the edges in \es{R}{\mc{h}}{1} with the component of $\es{G}{\mc{h}}{1}-\es{B}{\mc{h}}{1}$ within which it lies), so $\phi(\mc{h})$ is a minimum spanning tree of $M$, and $\phi'(\mc{h})$ is a spanning tree of $M$.
+We complete the proof by showing that for each number of components of $\es{G}{\mc{h}}{1}-\es{B}{\mc{h}}{1}$, $\phi$ Fixer-dominates $\phi'$ at \mc{h}, handling separately the cases of one component, two components, and at least three components in Subsections \ref{c1Proof}, \ref{c2Proof}, and \ref{c3Proof}, respectively.